Update: Indoor seating at bars and restaurants in Chicago will be temporarily closed as of Oct. 30. Check back for

-As Chicago continues to reopen, restaurants across the city have already opened up their patios and rooftops for outdoor dining.
+As Chicago continues to responsibly reopen, restaurants across the city have already opened up their patios and rooftops for outdoor dining.
 With the beginning of Phase Four, they can now start welcoming guests for indoor dining — with limited capacity and rigorous safety standards.

-Chicago restaurants may open indoor dining at 25% capacity, or 50 diners maximum, to ensure proper social distancing between tables.
+Chicago restaurants may open indoor dining at 40% capacity, or 50 diners maximum, to ensure proper social distancing between tables.
+Only establishments with a food license are currently open for indoor seating.
 Along with enhanced cleaning and sanitation practices, restaurants will require patrons to wear masks when not seated and dining.

 Here’s an ongoing roundup of restaurants in Chicago open for indoor dining.